Abhishek200416/Skill-seed/README.md

 # Skill-Seed

-Project Skillseed: Nurturing So Skills in Young Minds is a student-led community service ini a ve focused on equipping school students with essen al so skills such as communica on, leadership, cri cal thinking, and collabora on.
+Project Skillseed: Nurturing So Skills in Young Minds is a student-led community service initiative focused on equipping school students with essen al so skills such as communica on, leadership, cri cal thinking, and collabora on.
 Acknowledging the gap in tradi onal educa on systems when it comes to holis c personality development, the project combines interac ve workshops with ac vity